petergridge/Irrigation-V5/readme_new.md

 The custom card has been updated for this release, the move to entities rather than attributes on the program switch have allowed for a richer experience leveraging the icon translation capabilities introduced in January.

-It is now easier to get data with the integration of the [Diagnostics](#Diagnostics)
+It is now easier to get support data with the integration of the [Diagnostics](#Diagnostics).

 Frequency can now be determined as an offset of Sunrise or Sunset.